 They come for many reasons.

 She and her daughter had traveled from New Jersey.
 The pamphlet told of the Trail and something spoke to them to go.
-They showed upimagesKK89TV6O on a chilly Friday evening, just mother and daughter.
+They showed up on a chilly Friday evening, just mother and daughter.
 They guided themselves, taking care at each exhibit, each step of the way, savoring every morsel of the ancient history.

 We stood at the oven preparing for the next day’s guided tours as they came closer, working their way through centuries of persecution, centuries of Waldensians dying for their faith.